locka99/cpp-to-rust-book/porting_from_cpp/class_member_initialisation.md

 C++ does not require that you initialise all variables in every constructor.

-* A member that is a C++ class with its own default constructor doesn't need to be initialised
+* A member that is a C++ class with its own default constructor doesn't need to be initialised.
 * A member that is a C++ class without a default constructor must be explicitly initialised.
-* A member that is a reference must be explicitly initialised
+* A member that is a reference must be explicitly initialised.
-* Primitive types, including pointers do not have to be initialised although the compiler may warn if they are not
+* Primitive types, including pointers do not have to be initialised although the compiler may warn if they are not.
-* Members do not have to be initialised in the order they are declared
+* Members do not have to be initialised in the order they are declared although the compiler may warn if they are not.

-Some compilers may issue warnings if you forget to initialise members or their ordering, but they will still compile the code.

 C++11 allows classes to have default member initializers which are used in the absence of a constructor setting the value to something else: